MurrellGroup/Ty1/README.md

 <img src="https://github.com/MurrellGroup/Ty1/blob/master/Enrichment.png" width="400">

-We are aware that there may be other nanobodies within this dataset.
+We are aware that there may be other useful anti-SARS-CoV-2 nanobodies within this dataset.
 We suggest you contact us before trying to identify them.